 On the water

-Feel the power and beauty of the Murray River on a guided canoeing adventure with the instructors at Murray River Canoe Hire or set out on your own in one of their canoes.
+Feel the power and take in the scenic beauty of the Murray River on a guided canoeing adventure with the instructors at Murray River Canoe Hire, or set out on your own in one of their craft for hire.

-The Wagirra Trail is a stunning 8.5km walking/riding track that follows the bends of the Murray River from Wonga Wetlands to Union Bridge, South Albury.
-Along a section of this trail you will find sculptures created by local Aboriginal artists, known as the Yindyamarra Sculpture Walk.
-A mesmerising collection that tells the story of Aboriginal history and the cultural significance of the Murray River.
+The Wagirra Trail is a 23km looped trail following the gentle bends of the Murray River from Noreuil Park out and around Wonga Wetlands.
+Along a section of this trail, you can discover 15 sculptures created by local Aboriginal artists, on the Yindyamarra Sculpture Walk.
+It’s an enchanting collection that tells Wiradjuri stories and speaks to the cultural significance of the Murray River.

-Connecting to the Wagirra Trail is the Gateway Island and Belvoir Park Trail, taking you along the banks of the Murray River in Wodonga to Belvoir Park Lake.
+Continuing the Wagirra Trail is the Gateway Island and Belvoir Park Trail, connecting our cities.
 While meandering along this picturesque trail make sure to stop in at Gateway Village arts and culture precinct.